We tested and ranked the 10 best AI agent builders of 2026 on ease of use, price, and power. See which one fits your team.

 Product details

-Deep business context via a unified knowledge base that continuously syncs across your documents and data sources.
+Unified knowledge base: Gain deep business context via a system that continuously syncs across your documents and data sources.

-No-code workflow creation lets non-technical teams build and deploy AI agents without developer support.
+No-code creation: Enable non-technical teams to build and deploy robust AI agents without developer support.

-Deploys directly into Slack, Microsoft Teams, Chrome, and other tools your team already uses.
+Seamless deployment: Deploy agents directly into Slack, Microsoft Teams, Google Chrome, and other tools your team already uses.

 Pricing

-Business: Custom pricing (book a demo) – custom users, agents, workflows, and credits, instant sync, advanced integrations, SSO, dedicated success manager, and white-glove onboarding.
+Business: Custom pricing for tailored users, agents, workflows, instant sync, advanced integrations, SSO, and a dedicated success manager

 7.